Ashu2195/ID_locus/README.md

-# Common Ancestry of the Id Locus: Genetic Clues and Polygenic Possibilities
+# Common Ancestry of the Id Locus: Chromosomal Rearrangement and Polygenic Possibilities

 *Ashutosh Sharma 1, Nagarjun Vijay 1*